hanxiaomax/Learncpp_CN/docs/4-15-Symbolic-constants-const-and-constexpr-variables.md

 }
 ```

-COPY

 Making a function parameter const enlists the compiler’s help to ensure that the parameter’s value is not changed inside the function.
 Note that we did not provide an explicit initializer for our const parameter -- the value of the argument in the function call will be used as the initializer in this case.

 When arguments are passed by value, we generally don’t care if the function changes the value of the parameter (since it’s just a copy that will be destroyed at the end of the function anyway).
 For this reason, we usually don’t const parameters passed by value.
 But later on, we’ll talk about other kinds of function parameters (where changing the value of the parameter will change the value of the argument passed in).
 For these other types of parameters, use of const is important.

-Best practice
+!!! success "最佳实践"

 	Function parameters for arguments passed by value should not be made const.

 A function’s return value may also be made const: